GeorgeTsoukalas/KunzPosetStuff/README.md

 # symmetricFaceFunctions:
-A collection of functions written by the ALGAE group during the Summer 2022 Pure Math REU at SDSU.
-Mostly intended for future use at the program - hopefully it helps you!
+functions.sage - A collection of functions written by the ALGAE group during the Summer 2022 Pure Math REU at SDSU. dimensionData.txt - A list of the dimension and f-vector for Q_{m,b} for m up to 18.
+Would not advise further computation without a supercomputer.

 Dependencies:
 ------------